-Mase Lake
+Lake Ma-ze

 sightseeing

-It is the oldest remaining gravity dam for agricultural use in eastern Japan.
+This is the oldest remaining gravity dam for agricultural use in eastern Japan.
 The weir of the dam and its management bridge are both registered as tangible cultural properties of Japan.
-The area is also known as a famous place for fishing for crucian carp and wakasagi.
-Furthermore, you can enjoy the seasonal scenery of cherry blossoms in spring and vividly colored leaves in the autumn.
+The area is also known as a famous place for fishing for crucian carp and Japanese smelt (wakasagi).
+You can also enjoy the cherry blossoms in spring and vividly colored leaves in autumn.

 Basic Information